 These should not be used in order to build your skills or for practice, but only as a way to measure your current level of GMAT preparation, and therefore how much additional study you might need before taking the live exam again.

-We recommend that you take one official GMAT practice test around the start of your study process, which will help you to understand how much study you’ll require (and whether you’ll be ready to apply by your target deadline).
+We recommend that you take one official GMAT practice test around the start of your self-study process, which will help you to understand how much study you’ll require (and whether you’ll be ready to apply by your target deadline).

 You can almost certainly improve your score significantly if you devote time to focused study.
 So don’t panic if your first score is low!
 It is quite ordinary to achieve +50 from a relatively cold practice exam, and common to achieve even larger gains.